AdobeDocs/commerce-admin.en/help/b2b/purchase-order-flow.md

 - Any order over $1000 needs the approval of your manager and the company administrator.
 - Any order with more than 30 unique SKUs needs the approval of the company administrator.

 With these rules in place for a company, a company user can complete the order immediately when the order is less than $100.
-To learn approval rule definition, see [Approval Rules](account-dashboard-approval-rules.md)
+To learn approval rule definition, see [Approval Rules](account-dashboard-approval-rules.md).

+If multiple approval rules apply to a purchase order, then all unique required approvers must approve it.

 ### Types of store users